BlessingNehohwa/Deep_Learning_Neural_Networks/README.md

   <br> **Loss Functions** are also called Cost Functions , the lower the loss function the higher the accuracy.
   <br> The higher the **reward function** of the the higher the model's level of accuracy.
   <br> Loss functions are the most common function dealt with in real life.
-  <br>Making sure that the output of the model is as close to reality as possible.

   **[Deep Learning Introduction Tutorial](https://github.com/BlessingNehohwa/Deep-Learning-Neural-Networks/blob/main/Deep%20Learning%20Tutorial.ipynb